sojan-ts/codeigniter-rest-api-sample/README.md

-# Employee Table
+# Codeigniter API Sample

-This README provides information about the `employees` table, which is a sample table used for a datatable demo.
-It includes details about the table's structure and sample data.
+This README provides information about the way to create a basic CRUD operation rest API using codeigniter 4.

 ## Table Structure